A fully integrated supply chain – from source to destination

 The HESC Project will adopt well-developed technology already used around the world, including in Australia.
 It will also bring new technologies to Australia that have been exhaustively tested and successfully demonstrated in other countries, including Japan.

-Transport (Latrobe Valley to Port of Hastings)
+Latrobe Valley to Port of Hastings

-Conventional high pressure tube trailer trucks will be used in the pilot phase.
+Hydrogen gas was transported to a liquefaction and loading terminal at the Port of Hastings.
+Conventional high pressure tube trailer trucks were used in the pilot phase.
 A pipeline is envisaged for the commercial phase.